panurge-ws/ng-imago/README.md

       default="delayed-default.jpg"
       medium="delayed-medium.jpg" />
 ```
-You can use Javascript methods provided in the service called 'ngImagoService'.
+You can use Javascript methods provided in the service called 'ngImagoService', injecting the service in your controller or directive.
 You can load the image above with the following methods.
-Inject the service in your controller or directive.
 ```javascript
 // load images with attibutes and values ngImagoService.loadByAttribute("load-group", "group1");